Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Results

 Next we present the results of our calculation for $N$ bosons interacting via the

 van der Waals potential and trapped in an isotropic three dimensional harmonic oscillator potential.
 As mentioned earlier, the GPE uses a contact interaction, whose strength depends {\it only} on the $s$-wave scattering length $a_s$ and hence is shape independent of the two-body potential.
 An earlier calculation~\cite{Chak2} showed that calculated observables are indeed {\it shape dependent}.
 Hence it is appropriate that a finite-range realistic interatomic potential like the vdW potential should be used.
-Calculated values of $\ln |\mu(T)-\mu(T_c)|$, $\ln |\frac{N_0(T)}{N} - \frac{N_0(T_c)}{N}|$ and $\ln |C_N(T)-C_N(T_c)|$~\cite{Biswas} have been plotted against $\ln |t|$ in panels (a), (b) and (c) of Fig.~6.
-Once again these plots are straight lines in the asymptotic ($\ln |t| \rightarrow -\infty$) region.
-However, due to large error in the numerical calculation, especially when $|t|$ is very small there are some fluctuations for large negative $\ln |t|$.
-Hence the lower limit of $\ln|t|$ has been restricted to $-8$.
-From the linear plots we get the values of $\lambda^{\rm Chempot}=0.913$, $\lambda^{\rm Condfrac}=1.005$ and $\lambda^{\rm Spht}=1.878$.
-We notice that these values are independent of $N$ (since the asymptotic linear parts are parallel for different $N$, in each of the panels (a), (b) and (c) of Fig.~6.
-We also notice that the values of the critical exponents for the interacting three dimensional case are equal (within numerical errors) to the corresponding critical exponents for the non-interacting three dimensional case.
-These observations show that the critical exponents of the BEC obey universality property.\\
+Calculated values of $\ln |(\mu(T)-\mu(T_c))/\hbar\omega|$, $\ln |\frac{N_0(T)}{N} - \frac{N_0(T_c)}{N}|$ and $\ln |C_N(T)-C_N(T_c)|$~\cite{Biswas} have been plotted against $\ln |t|$ in panels (a), (b) and (c) of Fig.~5.
+Once again these plots are straight lines in the asymptotic ($\ln |t|$ large negative) region.
+The lower limit of $\ln|t|$ has been restricted to $-7$ to eliminate numerical errors, which enter inevitably for the interacting case.
+Plots of different $N$, belonging to a particular $X$ are again found to be parallel, showing that TE is independent of $N$.
+Calculated TE are presented in the fourth row of Table~II. \\